On this Veterans Day, I’m considering the historical military legacy bridged by my own military service and that of my Revolutionary War ancestors.

 You can also read about how my research, discovery, journey, and results were documented in my memoir titled Got Proof!
 My Genealogical Journey Through the Use of Documentation.

 See here those whom I descend, who also served at various times of War.

 My Father Albert A. Henderson, Corporal, U.S. Army

 My Paternal Grandfather, Nolden Henderson, U.S. Army, WW I

 My maternal 2nd Great Grandfather Francois Legaux, Jr. had a brother named Florian Legaux see below record as a Civil War Soldier (1860-1865) note side in which he served.

-See here blog posting: Yes, We Were Thee at the Battle Of New Orleans, Jan 8, 1815.
+See here blog posting: Yes, We Were There at the Battle Of New Orleans, Jan 8, 1815.

-My Maternal 4th Great Grandfather, Mathieu Devaux dit Platillo, 3rd Company Artillary, New Orleans Militia- (1778-1783).
-Below is copy of Militia List with name Mathieu Platillo.
+My Maternal 4th Great Grandfather, Mathieu Devaux dit Platillo, 3rd Company Artillery, New Orleans Militia- (1778-1783).
+Below is a copy of the Militia List with the name Mathieu Platillo.

 Documented Patriot of the American Revolution.
 See more above in the Galvez Papers.

-My Maternal 9th Great Grandfather, Francois Trottain dit St Surin is currently the oldest documented Ancestor whose served was discovered as
+My Maternal 9th Great Grandfather, Francois Trottain dit St Surin is currently the oldest documented Ancestor who served as